slatedocs/slate/source/includes/_motionenginepackets.md

 #define LockHeadingRef 0x0D //locks the current magnetometer data to the reference 0 degrees heading angle
 #define SetAccRange 0x0E //sets the accelerometer full-scale range
 #define DisableAllStreaming 0x0F //disables all the streaming options in the motion engine
+#define ResetTimeStamp  0x10 //resets the timestamp value to 0
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.